min2ha/ukwa-site/content/target/44854/index.en.md

   "subject": "Brexit"
 }

-# Federal Trust for Education and Research, The: We have seen the future and it doesn't work

 Comments on the political chaos and instability that followed the UK's vote to leave the European Union at the June 23rd 2016 referendum